Contents

 When the analysis session transitions to the finished state:

-The analyzer won’t take additional input from the input sequence
+• The analyzer won’t consume additional input from the input sequence (but note that it doesn’t drain or terminate the sequence)

 Respond to errors